How India became a methamphetamine and cocaine hub – DW – 01/03/2025

 According to the Directorate of Revenue Intelligence (DRI), cocaine smuggling through air routes has become a dominant method of trafficking the expensive drug.

 "Smugglers often hide drugs in luggage, courier packages, or have them ingested by human carriers.
-Alongside cocaine, there is an uptick in methamphetamine smuggling, particularly in northeastern states like Assam and Mizoram," according to a DRI report.
+Alongside cocaine, there is an uptick in methamphetamine smuggling, particularly in northeastern states like Assam and Mizoram," reads a DRI report.

 A particularly alarming trend highlighted in the report is the emergence of "black cocaine," a new form of drug that is difficult to detect by authorities.